informatics-isi-edu/imagetools/README.md

 optional arguments:
   -h, --help            show this help message and exit --jpeg_quality JPEG_QUALITY
-                        The compression quality
+                        The compression quality.
+Default is 80.
   --compression COMPRESSION
-                        The compression algorithm to use in generated file --tile_size TILE_SIZE
+                        The compression algorithm to use in generated file.
+Default is --tile_size TILE_SIZE
-                        The size of the generated tiles --force_rgb FORCE_RGB
+                        The size of the generated tiles.
+Default is --force_rgb FORCE_RGB
                         Force generating the RGB channels.
+Default is --convert2ome CONVERT2OME
-  --projection_type PROJECTION_TYPE
+                        Force generating the RGB channels.
+Default is --projection_type PROJECTION_TYPE
-                        Get the z projection for the specified PROJECTION_TYPE.
-                        Valid values for the PROJECTION_TYPE are min, max and mean.
+                        Force the z projections.
+Valid values: min, max, mean.
   --processing_dir PROCESSING_DIR
                         The temporary directory for the image processing.
-  --pixel_type PIXEL_TYPE
+Default is --pixel_type PIXEL_TYPE
                         The type of the pixel.
 For example uint8.
+Default is -r RID, --rid RID     The RID of the record.
+Default is None.
+  --use_case USE_CASE   The use case.
+Default is batch.
+  --batch_size BATCH_SIZE
+                        The size of the batch.
+Default is 20.
+  --run_number RUN_NUMBER
+                        The number of the run.
+Default is 1.
+  --processing_class PROCESSING_CLASS
+                        The processing class.
+Default is small.
+  --batch_id BATCH_ID   The processing batch id.
+Default is None.
+  --processing_name PROCESSING_NAME
+                        The processing name.
+Default is extract_scenes.
+  --hostname HOSTNAME   The hostname where it is running.
+Default is None.
+  --processing_log PROCESSING_LOG
+                        Use the processing_log.
+Default is False.
 ```

 The `imagefile` parameter is mandatory, while the rest are optionally.